 Figure 8 – Rectangular Filter Beta = 4

 The frequency response of the rectangular filter with oversample ratio is 4 and 8 can be seen in Figure 9’s subplots 1 and 2 respectively.
 The frequency response for the filter is obtained by taking the FFT of the filter h[n], with N number of FFT points.
 The number of points determine the resolution of the FFT hence the greater the number of points the great the resolution.
-In order to obtain N FFT points, the filter is zero padded with N−Beta zero padding appended to the filer.
-The signal is therefore repeated in the frequency domain, if the NFFT is small the resolution can be too low to obtain any useful information in the frequency domain and hence the frequency response of the filter may look like Figure 10.
+In order to obtain N FFT points, the filter is zero padded with N−Beta zero padding appended to the filter.
+The signal is therefore interpolated in the frequency domain, if the NFFT is small the resolution can be too low to obtain any useful information in the frequency domain and hence the frequency response of the filter may look like Figure 10.

 Figure 9 – Frequency Response of Rectangular Filter Beta = 4 and 8